-- Ordinary shares with right to vote: 17.460.180 with a nominal value of MKD 201.1; - Priority shares without voting right: 227.444 with a nominal value MKD 400.
+- Common shares with a voting right: 17.460.180 with a nominal value of MKD 201.1; - Priority shares without voting right: 227.444 with a nominal value MKD 400.

-The right to dividend for the priority share is determined in the Decision on issuing shares of the Second issue AD No. 32/20.06.1991 and the Decision on issuing shares of the Fourth issue AD No. 102/30.05.1996.
-In accordance with these decisions adopted by the Shareholders Assembly the dividend on the priority shares is determined in the amount of the interest on retail MKD time deposits for a period of 1 (one) year, increased by the appropriate percentage point.
-In accordance with these decisions on Trade Companies, the priority shareholders has a right to guaranteed cumulative dividend, thus the Bank is in compliance with the same.
+The right to dividend for the priority shares is determined in the Decision on ssuing hares of the second ssue AD No. 32/20.06.1991 and the Decision on issuing shares of the Fourth issue AD No. 102/30.05.1996.
+In accordance with these decisions adopted by the Shareholders Assembly, the dividend on the priority shares is determined in the amount of the interest on retail MKD time deposits for a period of 1 (one) year, increased by the appropriate percentage point.
+In accordance with these decisions on issuance of the shares and the Law on Trade Companies, the priority shareholders have a right to a guaranteed cumulative dividend andthe Bank completely respects this.

-The Bank has stable and predictable dividend policy for the priority shares i.e. determinable fixed interest rate based on the defined market based interest rate that serve as a reference that provides to the shareholders information in advance for the dividend that they will receive.
+The Bank has a stable and predictable dividend policy for the priority shares i.e. determinable fixed interest rate based on the defined market-based interest rate that serve as a reference that provides the shareholders with information in advance for the dividend that they will receive.

-Regarding the dividend policy related to the ordinary shares, the Bank is taking into account the capital and other regulatory requirements that should support the business needs and growth aspects.
+Regarding the dividend policy related to the common shares, the Bank is taking into account the capital and other regulatory requirements that should support the business needs and growth aspects.
 After securing the mentioned priorities, whatever remains is subject to discretion of the shareholders based on a decision passed by the Shareholders Assembly.

-Considering the uncertainties in the macro-economic environment during 2021, Stopanska Banka withdraw from any decision on dividend disbursement for the common shareholders.
+Considering the uncertainties in the macro-economic environment during 2021, Stopanska Banka withdrew from any decision on dividend disbursement for the common shareholders.
 In addition, the Bank redistributed part of the realized profit in 2020 in amount of MKD 1.045.500.000 into earnings restricted for distribution to the shareholders, further strenghtening the high capital adequacy ratio of the Bank.